siirirautio/VHPT_recon_with_TV_plus_tank_data/README.md

 *Corresponding author.
 Email:  alsaker@gonzaga.edu.

+### Data

 All the data for the 3 phantoms used in the paper are included.

-You can run the file 'runThis_sinogramFromElectrodeData' and it should work.
+### How to run the code

+Run the file `runThis_sinogramFromElectrodeData.m`.
 The first time you run the code it will generate an output directory if the option to save is selected.
+This file outputs the blurry sinogram, that is the input for the neural network.